FindoraNetwork/findora-wiki/docs/modules/UTXO/3 - anonymous/3 - Technical-specifications.md

 ## Proof Verification

 The Snark proof that is generated as seen in the above step, has to be verified by the verifier for the transaction to be a success.
-Here is a snippet of the code that executes on the verification side which calls the `verify_xfr` function along with the proof, public inputs and system parameters including KZG params.
+Here is a snippet of the code that executes on the verification side which calls the verification function along with the proof, public inputs and system parameters including KZG params.

 ```rust
 // Verification error if there is a merkle root mismatch